Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach

-Next we consider the sensitivity of the AV scenario CBI solutions.
-Recall that, unlike the baseline and nuclear protection system scenarios, failures occur (albeit rarely\footnote{Due to the severe negative impact failures can have in safety-critical systems, it is not usual practice to consider operational campaigns with a large number of failures.}) during sufficiently long road testing campaigns (so $s>0$).
+Recall that, unlike the baseline and nuclear protection system scenarios, failures occur (albeit rarely\footnote{Due to the severe negative impact failures can have in SCSs, we only consider operational campaigns with no more than a few failures.}) during sufficiently long road testing campaigns (so $s>0$).
 The confidence in bound $b$ from Theorem \ref{theorem_CBI_withFailures_and_pl} is dependent on whether some of these failures are consecutive ($r>0$) or not ($r=0$).
-We conduct two sets of analyses\footnote{Note, Fig.~\ref{fig_av_with_failures_example3} shows the result of $r$ becoming nonzero for a fixed number of failures $s$.} along these two possibilities.
+We conduct two sets of analyses\footnote{Note, Fig.~\ref{fig_av_with_failures_example3} shows the result of $r$ becoming nonzero for fixed $s$.} along these possibilities.

-\subsubsection{With No Consecutive Failures}
+\subsubsection{With No Consecutive Failures $(s>r=0)$}

-In Fig.~\ref{fig_sa_av_r0_vary_pk12} we see how confidence in $b$ changes in response to increases in $\epsilon$, in the number of failures, and in the bound $b$.
-An order of magnitude increase in $\epsilon$ has no noticeable impact -- the solid and dashed curves overlap.
-However, when $b$ is increased by an order of magnitude, the required number of executions $n$ to support a given confidence level reduces by a similar order.
-While, in contrast, an additional failure increases $n$ significantly -- so the dotted and solid curves lie to the left of the spacedashed and dashdotted curves, respectively.
-This is consistent with the findings of Littlewood and Wright \cite{littlewood_conservative_1997}.
+In Fig.~\ref{fig_sa_av_r0_vary_pk12} confidence in $b$ changes in response to increases in $s$ and $b$.
+The increase in $\epsilon$ has no noticeable impact -- the solid and dashed curves overlap.
+However, when $b$ is increased, the required number of executions $n$ to support a given confidence level reduces by a similar order of magnitude.
+In contrast, an additional failure increases $n$ significantly -- so the dotted and solid curves lie to the left of the spacedashed and dashdotted curves, respectively.
+This is consistent with the findings of \cite{littlewood_conservative_1997}.